 In addition to the application process or an individual requesting University services, the University may also acquire personal information when a person seeks to interact or do business with the University or to participate in research or other activities offered by the University.
 As discussed elsewhere in this policy, some University Web (as well as third party’s) webpages use “cookies” to collect information about the web user.
 University Web servers (“Web Server”) may also “collect” information about people by generating temporary logs that may contain the following information:

 - Internet address (IP address) of computer being used

 - Browser used

 - UIN (unique person identifier for EID-based services only)

-The data is used in aggregate by IT custodians to tune the Web site for its efficiency and is not ordinarily associated with specific individuals.
-Raw data from the Web server logs is only shared with the custodian of each Web site.
-Summary reports produced from the logs help Web publishers determine what Web browsers and pages are most popular.
-For example, if the aggregate reports show a particular Web page is very popular or used more by freshmen than by seniors, publishers might use this information to customize the content of that page and make it easier to find.
+The data collected on the University Web are used in aggregate by IT custodians to tune the University Web site for its efficiency and are not ordinarily associated with specific individuals.
+Raw data from the Web Server logs are only shared with the custodian of each University Web site.
+Summary reports produced from the logs help University Web publishers determine what University Web browsers and pages are most popular.
+For example, if the aggregate reports show that a particular University Web page is very popular or is used more by freshmen than by seniors, publishers might use this information to customize the content of that page and make it easier to find.

 <img src="/%3Ca%20href%3D"http://www.other-org.com/logo.gif">http://www.other-org.com/logo.gif" alt="Sample" />

 In this example, logo.gif would be third party content served from a web server outside the utexas.edu domain (www.other-org.com in this case).
 Third party content in utexas.edu is not limited to graphics, but this is the most frequent use.

 The University does not transmit any information to these third parties as part of such requests.
 However, when a person visits utexas.edu pages that contain third party content, information, such as their IP address, date, browser, and requested page, is transmitted from your computer to that third party.